Migraines have not been shown to cause stroke, but if you have migraine with aura, you have a very slightly higher risk of stroke.

 Migraine often runs in families, and if one or more close relatives experience migraine, it is more likely that you will too.

-There are various triggers that can lead to a migraine attack, including:
+Some people report various triggers that might lead to a migraine attack, including:

 - Emotional: such as stress, anxiety or depression.

-- Physical: such as tiredness or tension, particularly in the neck and shoulders.
+- Physical: tiredness, too much or too little sleep, or tension, particularly in the neck and shoulders.

-- Hormonal: some women experience migraine around the time of their period.
+- Hormonal: some women experience migraine around the time of their period, or during the menopause.

-- Dietary: missing a meal, drinking alcohol or caffeinated drinks, and eating certain foods such chocolate or cheese.
+- Dietary: missing a meal, drinking alcohol or caffeinated drinks, or eating certain foods.

-- Environmental: such as bright lights or a stuffy atmosphere.
+- Environmental: such as bright or flashing lights or a stuffy atmosphere.

-- Medicines: including some sleeping tablets, the combined contraceptive pill and hormone replacement therapy.
+- Medicines: including some sleeping tablets, the combined contraceptive pill and some types of hormone replacement therapy.

 When migraine mimics stroke